 As the programs operations manager at the Center for Global Education, Amy Teel oversees the day-to-day operations of the Colleges’ many programs abroad.
 She advises students about which programs are the best fit for their particular majors, skills, and long-term objectives.
 Amy plays a key role in program recruitment, admissions, and pre-departure planning.
 She also administers the program for incoming international exchange students, assisting with visas, registration, orientation, and cultural adjustment.
 Amy has worked in higher education since 1984, following completion of a B.A. from Hamilton College and a master’s degree in anthropology and African studies from Northwestern University.
 A die-hard global nomad, Amy has lived and studied in Israel, London, England, and Khartoum, Sudan in addition to travelling widely on all continents (except Antarctica).

-In her role as associate program manager, Colleen manages a portfolio of semester study abroad programs and all of the CGE’s short-term programs during the summer and J-term (December-January).
+In her role as associate director, Colleen manages a portfolio of semester study abroad programs and all of the CGE’s short-term programs during the summer and J-term (December-January).
 She works closely with faculty and with partner institutions in designing short-term programs and oversees the student recruitment process.
 Colleen earned her B.A. in Psychology from Gettysburg College and her M.S.Ed. in Educational Leadership and International Education at Old Dominion University.
 Colleen believes there is transformative learning potential in every cross-cultural experience; her own passion for global education sprouted during the two years she spent studying and working in Copenhagen, Denmark.
 She was fortunate enough to live with a Danish family, and became an expert at navigating city bike lanes.
 Colleen loves discovering more about the world through learning languages and trying new foods.
 In her free time, Colleen can be found painting scenes of her adventures, hiking in search of the world’s best waterfalls, or sipping tea and reading a good book.

 Nicole is the first point of contact for students, answering questions about the process for applying to study abroad, completing and submitting required documents, and the general policies that apply to study abroad.
 Nicole manages logistics for the HWSabroad Information Session each semester and other student and faculty meetings held by the CGE.
 Nicole enjoys reading, crocheting and baking for her family and two dogs.